HackGT/ballot/README.md

 ### Manual Deployment

-Run `npm build` to build the server followed by `npm serve` to serve the application in production.
+Run `npm run build` to build the server followed by `npm run serve` to serve the application in production.

 ### Docker